graphprotocol/indexer/docs/errors.md

 **Summary**

-Action was not executed succesfully: contracts paused or operator not authorized.
+Action was not executed successfully: contracts paused or operator not authorized.

 **Solution**